Numerical solution of the Boltzmann equation with S-model collision integral using tensor decompositions: Implementation

-For example, in the listing \ref{list:bc} boundary and initial condition for flow past cylinder is defined.
-For now, a basic set of boundary conditions is implemented, including in-out conditions (which are actually the same), wall b.c. \eqref{eq:wall-bc-f} and symmetry in each coordinate direction.
+For example, in listing \ref{list:bc}, the boundary and the initial condition for the flow past cylinder is defined.
+Currently, a basic set of boundary conditions is implemented, including in-out conditions (which are actually the same free stream condition), wall boundary condition \eqref{eq:wall-bc-f} and symmetry in each coordinate direction.